DaveMielke/NBP/b2g/ui/doc/notes.rst

 information.
 This includes (but isn't limited to):

 * The arrival of an Android notification.

 * The description of a character.

 * Detailed information that identifies the build.

 A popup is a multi-line, read-only dialog.
-Normal ``Navigation`` may be performed within it, except that it isn't editable.
+Normal navigation may be performed within it, except that it isn't editable.
 Dismiss it by pressing Enter.
 It's automatically dismissed if no navigation operations are performed within it for |popup timeout|.

 Prompts
 ~~~~~~~

+Prompts are used to request information from the user.
+This includes (but isn't
+limited to):

+* Requesting the value of a Unicode character (see `Typing Any Unicode
+  Character`_).

+* Requesting the text to search within the current screen element for (see
+  `Find Mode`_).

+A prompt is a single-line, read-write dialog.
+Normal navigation and editing may
+be performed within its response area.
+Press Enter once the requested
+information has been entered.